Ninth Circuit OKs FBI’s National Security Letter Gag Orders

 The panel agreed with Illston’s 2016 ruling, finding the amended law requires the FBI to cite one of four justifications for issuing gag orders and to review the need to keep gag orders in place at two intervals: three years after an investigation starts and when it is closed.

 The panel acknowledged that those procedures “do not resolve the duration issue entirely,” as gag orders can remain in place indefinitely after an investigation is closed.
-But the judges found companies’ ability to seek judicial review served an adequate check on the FBI’s power to place potentially permanent restrictions on speech.
+But the judges found companies’ ability to seek judicial review served as an adequate check on the FBI’s power to place potentially permanent restrictions on speech.

 Crocker disagreed, saying the government should not be able to issue gag orders without justifying them in court.